-Our comprehensive eSource platform captures clinical source data and documents the moment information is collected or recorded.
-Real-time data capture provides trial sponsors, investigators and patients the visibility they need to help improve adherence to protocol execution, reduce trial risk and improve patient safety and engagement.
-By capturing clinical data at the point of care, Clinical Ink’s platform helps reduce investigator errors, allows sponsors to optimize monitoring activities and reduces times to data lock.
+Our comprehensive Lunexis eSource platform captures clinical source data and documents the moment information is collected or recorded.
+Real-time data capture provides trial sponsors, investigators, and patients the visibility they need to help improve adherence to protocol execution, reduce trial risk, and improve patient safety and engagement.
+By capturing clinical data at the point of care, Clinical Ink’s platform helps reduce investigator errors, allows sponsors to optimize monitoring activities, and reduces time to data lock.

 How does eSource differ from traditional Electronic Data Capture (EDC)?+

 Unlike traditional EDC, Clinical Ink’s next-generation Direct Data Capture (DDC) solution eliminates costly, error-prone, and time-consuming paper source data capture and data transcription.
 Our Lunexis platform collects data electronically at the point of care, eliminating the time and cost burdens associated with paper-based EDC systems.
 Data captured at the site using the Lunexis eSource platform is instantly available for review within our web-based portal.
 Study team members have access not only to the data, but also to the actual source documents from which the data originated, making eSource the only solution to truly facilitate centralized, remote monitoring.
 Learn more about the differences between our process and a traditional EDC process.

 How is Lunexis used in a study?+